 - Records: On completion of the work and after payment of all fees and outlays, we will arrange for your file to be sent to First Scottish Group Limited, St. David’s House, St. David’s Drive, Dalgety Bay, Fife, KY11 9NB to be electronically scanned and stored on a secure server all in accordance with the Law Society of Scotland’s guidelines .
 The original file will be destroyed 3 months after the file has been scanned in.
 The scanned copy shall be retained for 10 years and shall then be deleted from the server at the end of that period.
 We are entitled to retain all files, documents and other papers held on your behalf until all outstanding fees and outlays have been paid in full.
 If a mandate is received for your file during the 10 year period we will be entitled to charge a fee to cover the costs incurred by us in providing a scanned copy of your file.

 - Dissatisfaction: If for any reason you are unhappy about the quality of service provided, or the amount of our fees, then you should, in the first instance, take the matter up with the solicitor with whom you have been dealing.
-Alternatively, should you prefer or if you feel your initial approach has not resolved the point, we would invite you to raise the matter with Mr. D. G. Walker, our Client Relations Partner, who is based at our Fraserburgh Office.
-Mr. Walker will ensure that any such complaint is fully investigated, and that you receive a detailed response within ten working days.
-If you are still dissatisfied you are always entitled to take the matter up with the Scottish Legal Complaints Commission of The Stamp Office, 10 – 14 Waterloo Place, Edinburgh EH1 3EG.
+Alternatively, should you prefer or if you feel your initial approach has not resolved the point, we would invite you to raise the matter with Mr A.B.W.
+Smith, our Client Relations Partner, who is based at our Fraserburgh Office.
+Mr. Smith will ensure that any such complaint is fully investigated, and that you receive a detailed response within 28 days.
+If you are still dissatisfied you are always entitled to take the matter up with the Scottish Legal Complaints Commission of Capital Building, 12-13 St Andrew Square, Edinburgh, EH2 2AF.

 - Alternative Dispute Resolution: We recognise that Alternative Dispute Resolution Regulations have implemented ADR/EDR Directive 2013/11/EU to promote alternative dispute resolution as a means of redress for consumers in relation to unsatisfactory services.
 We have however chosen not to adopt an ADR process, and if you have any concerns about the service you received from this firm you should contact the firm’s Client Relations Partner.